skirsten/hacky-easter-2016/README.md

 		if i % 1000000 == 0:
 			print(i, suffix)
 ```
-Note that pytohn is very slow and I recommend implementing a cracker in C++ using [this sha246 source code](http://bradconte.com/sha256_c) wich in my case did speed up the cracking a lot.
+Note that pytohn is very slow and I recommend implementing a cracker in C++ using [this sha246 source code](http://bradconte.com/sha256_c) which in my case did speed up the cracking a lot.
 Also, look into using ocl hashcat!

 One possible url is `http://evileaster.com/jghirfj`